- Download our Moving to London Guide (PDF)

 London’s schools vary tremendously in terms of the standard of education and the quality of the facilities they offer.
 As a general rule of thumb, the better schools tend to be in the more affluent areas of the city.

 State schools (public) and independent schools (private) are the two main types of institutions in London.
 There are also international schools catering to the expat population.
-Some parents, especially those staying in London for the short term, find international schools to be the ideal choice.
-Those in the city for the long haul often prefer to opt for local public schools as these are usually of a good standard and can be attended free of charge.
+If you are staying in London for the short term, you might find international schools to be the ideal choice.
+Those planning to stay in the city for the long haul often prefer local public schools, as these are usually of a good standard and can be attended free of charge.

-State schools are run by the government, follow the national curriculum and give priority to pupils resident in the catchment area.
-This means that expats should consider where they want to have their child schooled when choosing an area or suburb in London to settle in.
+State schools are run by the government, follow the national curriculum, and give priority to pupils resident in the catchment area.
+This means that you should consider where you want to have your child schooled when choosing an area or suburb in London to settle in.

 The best place to start when looking for a local school is online.
-Parents can use a school finder online and input a postcode to find all the schools near their prospective home.
-Families can also look for a school in each London borough by visiting the respective local council website.
+You can use a school finder online and input a postcode to find all the schools near your prospective home.
+You can also look for a school in each London borough by visiting your local council website.

 Private schools in London

-Independent schools are privately run, charge high fees and usually offer a superior standard of education along with first-rate facilities for students to pursue a variety of extra-curricular activities.
+Independent schools are privately run, charge high fees, and typically offer a superior standard of education along with first-rate facilities for students to pursue a variety of extracurricular activities.

 Most private schools in London follow the National English Curriculum, but some have introduced the International Baccalaureate programme as an option for education after the age of 16.
 Some private schools teach through a religious lens, such as Christianity, or use an alternative education philosophy, such as Montessori.